Araffe/vdc-networking-lab/readme.md

 # VDC Lab Introduction <a name="intro"></a>

 This lab guide allows the user to deploy and test a complete Microsoft Azure Virtual Data Centre (VDC) environment.
 A VDC is not a specific Azure product; instead, it is a combination of features and capabilities that are brought together to meet the requirements of a modern application environment in the cloud.
-This lab currently focuses on the networking and security elements of a VDC, however the plan is that this will be expanded over time to include other areas, such as identity.

 More information on VDCs can be found at the following link: